Construction Costs in Los Angeles

 How much should I budget for interior finishes?

-Interior finish costs range from approximately $250-$400/SF for custom-level selections, $450-$600/SF for luxury finishes with custom millwork and imported materials, and $600-$1,000+/SF for ultra-luxury bespoke interiors.
+Interior finish costs range from approximately $250-$400/SF for custom-level selections, $450-$600/SF for high-end finishes with custom millwork and imported materials, and $600-$1,000+/SF for top-tier custom interiors.
 Finish selections are the most variable cost category on any residential project and should be discussed with cost implications in mind early in design.

 Why do construction costs vary so much between projects?